Dynatrace/Dynatrace-easyTravel-Ansible/README.md

 # Dynatrace-easyTravel-Ansible

-This Ansible role installs the Dynatrace[easyTravel Demo Application](https://community.dynatrace.com/community/display/DL/Demo+Applications+-+easyTravel) with the artifacts in the `files` folder.
+This Ansible role installs the Dynatrace [easyTravel Demo Application](https://community.dynatrace.com/community/display/DL/Demo+Applications+-+easyTravel) with the artifacts in the `files` folder.

 ## Dynatrace easyTravel Components